blockchainsllc/in3-docs/docs/getting_started.md

 # Getting Started

-Incubed can be used in different ways.
+Incubed can be used in different ways:

 ```eval_rst